alphagov/publishing-api/doc/api.md

   - Required for a `type` of "redirect", Optional for a `type` of "gone".
   - If specified, this should be [`base_path`](model.md#base_path).
 - `discard_drafts` *(optional)*
-  - Boolean value, cannot be `true` if `allow_drafts` is also true
+  - Boolean value, cannot be `true` if `allow_drafts` is also true.
-  - Specifies that the published version of this content_item  will be transitioned to "unpublished" and a draft version of it will be removed from the database and draft content store
+  - Specifies that the published version of this content_item  will be transitioned to "unpublished" and a draft version of it will be removed from the database and draft content store.
 - `explanation` *(conditionally required)*
   - Required for a `type` of "withdrawal", Optional for a type of "gone".
   - Message that will be displayed on the page that has been unpublished.
 - [`locale`](model.md#locale) *(optional, default: "en")*
-  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n)
+  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Specifies which translation of the content item to unpublish
+  - Specifies which translation of the content item to unpublish.
 - `previous_version` *(optional, recommended)*
   - Used to ensure that the version being unpublished is the most recent version of the content item.
 - `type` *(required)*